-The VMware vSphere StackPack is used to create a near real-time synchronization with VMWare vSphere.
+The VMWare vSphere StackPack is used to create a near real-time synchronization with VMWare vSphere.
 This StackPack provides functionality that allows monitoring of the following resources:

-VMware StackPack collects all topology data for the components and relations between them as well as telemetry and events.
+The VMware StackPack collects all topology data for the components and relations between them as well as telemetry and events.

 Edit the Agent integration configuration file

-/etc/stackstate-agent/conf.d/vsphere.d/conf.yaml to include details of your VSphere VCenter instance:
+/etc/stackstate-agent/conf.d/vsphere.d/conf.yaml to include details of your vSphere vCenter instance:

 host - the same as the